charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 ---

-medical malpractice system is litigious and wasteful. momentum behind reform in the 90s?

-but it's certainly better than nothing

-admission of fault would be a victory for activists like BLM, without throwing pawns under the bus

-let's belabor that point:

-Suppose I'm a lousy medical student, with some misconceptions about how guts are supposed to fit together.
-If you hand me a medical license, hire me as a surgeon, and send me into an operating room, there's a decent chance the patient will die.
-I'm sure the victim's family would love to charge me with murder -- but I'm really just the tip of the iceberg.

 How could I have known better?
 I was assessed by experts, and they said I was ready.

 in July 2016, officer Yanez panicked after pulling over Philando Castile in Minnesota.
 He fatally shot a nonviolent, law-abiding man in front of a child.